 "What makes the String Department unique?
 Our doors are wide open, and our entire faculty supports each student’s education.
 You can graduate having studied with most of our faculty, either privately or in ensembles.
 At many institutions, you get only one primary teacher.
 That it can be limiting; it can stunt your growth.

 "Part of my job is to make sure that students have not only the freedom to pursue their creative dreams, but also the structure for becoming technically and musically grounded."

 "Another part of our faculty's job is to broaden people’s horizons.
 Folks may come here as accomplished bluegrass musicians, and thinking that that’s the only path for them.
 But suddenly they learn that there’s something called Klezmer music, and not only that, but they’re pretty good at it.”

-"In the strings world it’s particularly exciting right now, because it’s really opened up to a whole different reality.
-In this century, really, the musicians who are thriving are the ones who are doing everything.
-Or able to do everything.
-Able to teach, able to arrange, able to compose, able to do a recording session, able to play in a section.
-So I think a lot of our job in the department is to try to get people as able to do whatever it is that they’re trying to do, but also giving them a broad range of skills."
+"It’s particularly exciting to be a string player today, because the music industry has opened up so many new realities.
+In this century, really, the musicians who are thriving are the ones who are able to do everything: able to teach, able to arrange, able to compose, able to produce a recording session, able to play in a section, able to play many styles.
+So our job as a department is to empower people to do whatever it is that they’re trying to do, but also to expand their range of skills."

-- Author of Reaching Out: A Musician’s Guide to Interactive Performance
+- Author of Reaching Out: A Musician’s Guide to Interactive Performance (McGraw Hill)